RemainNA/auraxis-bot/README.md

 Currently in beta.
 Returns information on a given weapon.
 Accepts weapon IDs, exact names, or partial names.
 Only supports one weapon per query.

+#### !implant [implant name]

+Returns information on given implant.
+Accepts exact or partial names.
+Only supports one implant per query.

 #### !asp [name]

 Returns the BR a character reached before joining ASP.
 Only supported on PC, does not work with NSO.